Midshipman: Royal Navy

 In the modern Royal Navy, a midshipman is the lowest rank of officer, and ranks with second lieutenant in the British Army and pilot officer in the Royal Air Force and above all enlisted and warrant ranks.
 A midshipman's rank insignia, which has changed little since Napoleonic times, is called a "turnback": a white patch of cloth with a gold button and a twist of white cord on each side of the coat collar.

 Prospective officers must have at least five GCSEs, including English and maths, plus at least 72 (new tariff) UCAS points from at least two A levels or other suitable qualifications (each qualification must be over 45 (old tariff) UCAS points).
 They must pass a two-and-a-half-day assessment, called the Admiralty Interview Board, and a medical examination.
-As of 2013, it is no longer the case that those joining the Navy as university graduates start as sub-lieutenants, with non-graduates joining as midshipmen.
-Graduates and non-graduates all start as midshipmen, and wait to be promoted at the same time.

-General basic training (initial officer training) for Royal Navy officers takes place at the Britannia Royal Naval College.
-Training takes up to a year depending on specialisation; all midshipmen participate in at least the first two terms, which are 14 weeks each.
-Until they have completed initial fleet training, both midshipmen and sub-lieutenants at Britannia Royal Naval College do not use their substantive ranks, but instead use the rank of officer cadet.
+Initial officer training for the Royal Navy takes place at Britannia Royal Naval College.
+The first two phases are 15 weeks each, followed by specialisation training.
+All prospective officers join as midshipman, but use the rank of officer cadet when under initial training.

 During the first seven weeks of training, officer cadets learn militarisation and sea sense, focusing on learning about the military environment, along with team and leadership skills.
 During the second seven weeks, officer cadets learn essential sea officer skills, including navigation and the marine environment, strategic studies, and basic sea survival.
 During the second term officer cadets spend 6 weeks in Initial Sea Time (IST), serving aboard capital warships as junior ratings.
 Upon completion of Initial Sea Time, officer cadets return to Dartmouth for four weeks to complete their final leadership assessment, the Maritime Leadership Exercise (MARL).
 MARL may be completed prior to IST depending on scheduling.
 If they have been successful, officers of all branches then pass out of the college.

 Upon completion of initial officer training, university cadet entrants, engineering, logistics and flight specialisation officer cadets move to their second phase of training elsewhere within the Royal Navy.
 Midshipmen specializing in warfare remain at the college for the Initial Warfare Officer's Foundation course, which completes part of a foundation degree in naval studies (equating to two thirds of a bachelor's degree), on completion of initial professional training.
 Officers can complete degrees via distance learning with the Open University, although completion is not required.